Belly Fat in Men: Why weight loss matters

 - Sleep apnea

-Does age or genetics play a role in gaining belly fat?
+Does age play a role in gaining belly fat?

 Can you really get a beer belly from drinking?